DjangoGirls/organizer-manual/example_schedule/README.md

 __6.30pm__ Wrap up.

 We intentionally don't do too many breaks between workshop session, but make sure teams know that they can take a break whenever they want.
 People don't like stopping their work in the middle, so it's best if a team can decide when they want to take a break.
-Make sure there is a place in the venue (or outside) where they can talk, laugh and be loud :)
+Make sure there is a place in the venue (or outside) where they can talk, laugh and be loud :) It is also a good idea to do a little activity like a game with everyone either before the workshop starts or during lunch to give people the opportunity to get to know each other.
+People will be working in their groups for most of the day, try to encourage them to get to know other attendees and coaches as well.